Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ### Finding files in a specific project

-To find all files in a specific project, we need to know the `projectId`, which is a Synapse identifier (looks like `syn12345`).
+To find all files in a specific project, you need to know the `projectId`, which is a Synapse identifier (looks like `syn12345`).
 For example, the TCGA Pan-Cancer Project has a `projectId` of syn300013.
 So, the query to find all files and all annotations associated with this project would be: